This is a full-time day program; we do not offer part-time studies.

-Applicants interested in Accounting, Operations Management, Business and Public Policy, Marketing Science, Real Estate, or Finance should have a strong background in quantitative content.
+Applicants interested in Accounting, Business and Public Policy, Marketing Science, Real Estate, or Finance should have a strong background in quantitative content.
 Please note that not having covered all of these subject areas does not disqualify you from applying.

 Applicants are encouraged to have knowledge of multivariate calculus, basic matrix algebra, and differential equations; completion of a two-year math sequence, which emphasizes proofs and derivations.
 Some knowledge of statistics and elementary probability can also be beneficial, as is additional coursework in algebra and real analysis.
 For more information please take a look at this PDF handout.

 UC Berkeley is committed to supporting policies, programs, and services to help graduate student parents meet their family care obligations while they pursue their academic goals.
 For more information please visit: http://grad.berkeley.edu/financial/student_family.shtml.

 We are unable to determine in advance if an applicant will be admitted to the PhD Program.
 There are too many variables involved and we do not know the quality of the applicant pool.